TriMet: Operator fatigue

 An investigation by The Oregonian in 2013 led to the revelation that some TriMet drivers were working as many as 22 hours in a 24-hour period.
 There have also been 22 reported cases of drivers falling asleep at the wheel.
 In response, the agency adopted a new policy restricting the number of hours a driver is permitted to work within a 24-hour period.

 Failure rate of MAX ticket vending machines

 An investigation by several local Portland news outlets found that several of the MAX Light Rail ticket machines have extremely high failure rates.
 Many riders have claimed that they have received a fare evasion citation after boarding the MAX train without a fare after they have attempted to pay for a ticket.
-The official statement from TriMet is to ride to the next MAX station, de-board the train and pay for a ticket there and wait for the next train.
-This response has been deemed unacceptable both by riders and bus/rail operators.
-TriMet has begun replacing all of its older machines with newer machines, and cites a 50% drop in complaints.
+The official statement from TriMet is to ride to the next MAX station, de-board the train, pay for a ticket there, and wait for the next train.
+That response has been deemed unacceptable both by riders and bus/rail operators.
+TriMet has begun replacing all of its older machines with newer machines and cites a 50% drop in complaints.